emtiajium/vocabulary-flashcard-backend/https-with-lets-encrypt.md

 example, `crond[5976]: (root) WRONG FILE OWNER (/etc/crontab)` will be resolved if we give the root user the correct ownership by executing the command `sudo chown root /etc/crontab`.

-All cron jobs logs are available in `/var/log/cron`.
+All cron jobs' logs are available in `/var/log/cron`.
 This file should have one or multiple entries depending on the execution schedule.
-For example, if the execution schedule is `0 0,12 * * *`, it is supposed to run the job every day at `00:00:00` and `12:00:00`.
+For example, if the execution schedule is `0 0,12 * * *`, it is supposed to run the job every day at `00:00:00` and `12:00:00` and create two entries in the file.

 After each deployment, AWS Elastic Beanstalk will replace the `/etc/nginx.conf`, which will disable HTTPS.
 To avoid this, you need